Frequently Asked Questions

 A personal statement is required of all applicants.
 The statement is usually 2-4 pages in length, double-spaced, normal margins and 12-point font.
 There is no required format or content specifications for the personal statement, but applicants should assume that this is the only information the Admission Committee will have about them beyond the information provided on the application, the CAS report and in the letters of recommendation.
 Because interviews are not part of the admission process at UC Davis, the personal statement should be viewed as your opportunity to communicate directly with the Admission Committee.

-In addition to the LSAT and GPA, the Committee will consider rigor of undergraduate major, school at which degree was earned, significant work experience, community involvement, graduate study, and economic or educational disadvantage.
+In addition to the LSAT and/or GRE, and undergraduate GPA, the Committee will consider rigor of undergraduate major, school at which degree was earned, significant work experience, community involvement, graduate study, and economic or educational disadvantage.
 All information in the personal statement and letters of recommendation are given very careful consideration.

 We love UC Davis graduates!
-In fact, UC Davis is one of our major feeder schools.
-Applicants who have earned their undergraduate degree at UC Davis do not face a disadvantage in the admission process nor do they receive an advantage over equally well qualified applicants.
-Current UC Davis students are encouraged to contact the undergraduate pre-law adviser, attend one of our on-campus recruitment events, and visit the school.
+In fact, UC Davis is typically our largest feeder school.
+Applicants who have earned their undergraduate degree at UC Davis do not face a disadvantage in the admission process nor do they necessarily receive a significant advantage over equally well qualified applicants.
+Current UC Davis students are encouraged to contact the undergraduate pre-law adviser, attend our annual Preview Event for UC Davis students, and visit the school.
 For more information, please see Visiting King Hall.

 No, residency is not a factor in the J.D.
 Admissions evaluation process.
 However, because UC Davis is a public institution, residency is a factor in the assessment of tuition and fees.
 Any indication of residency status for tuition purposes you receive during admission is provisional until a determination is made by a campus Residence Deputy.
 For more information about residency for tuition purposes, please see the Office of the University Registrar.